Frequently Asked Questions (faqs)

 There is also the issue of peer expectations.
 In a seminar with small enrolment, if you do not come to class prepared, your colleagues are hurt by this and will make their displeasure known.
 You must always come to class fully prepared.

-In most human endeavours, reward is commensurate with effort.
+To use another cliché, within the realm of legal activity, reward is normally commensurate with effort.
 Your effort will be high and we expect your rewards to be equally so.

 - What if I have more questions or want to start assembling an application package?